shwezr/LabelConnector/README.md

 \
 \
-Selecting a Connector Dot and hitting F9 again renames the Connector Dot as well as all attached Nodes.
+Selecting a Connector Dot and hitting **alt+shift+A** again renames the Connector Dot as well as all attached Nodes.

 ![Create Rename 01](./.pictures/LabelConnectorRename01.png)
 ![Create Rename 02](./.pictures/LabelConnectorRename02.png)